Frequently Asked Questions

 (1) Note-by-note production doesn’t fit into existing regulation.
 Changes to the laws governing the identity of alcoholic products is mired in red tape, so they’ve barely changed since the days of Prohibition.

 (2) From a regulatory perspective, this is the category most similar to how we make our products.
 Note-by-note production starts with a base free of flavor or aroma — think of it as our canvas.

 We didn’t need to add whiskey from a research perspective.
-But with the laws as they are, we had a choice: be able to call our product a whiskey by conceding to add a small amount, or make it exactly as we want and not be allowed to call it whiskey.
+But with the laws as they are, we had a choice: be able to reference a type of whiskey on the label under TTB rules (by adding a small amount of whiskey into our formula), or make Glyph exactly how we want and not be allowed to make any references to whiskey of any type under TTB rules.
 We chose to live inside an existing, familiar category to start, and adjust our process accordingly.
 The addition of a small amount of whiskey has, ultimately, a minimal impact on the overall flavor of Glyph.